dtdannen/dcss-ai-wrapper/Readme.md

     cd ..
     python webserver/server.py

-And now you should be able to open up a browser (I recommend chrome because firefox sometimes as issues with hotkeys that prevent you from shutting down the game)
+And now you should be able to open up a browser (I recommend chrome because firefox sometimes as issues with hotkeys that prevent you from interacting with crawl)

     http://localhost:8080/